Compiler Compliance

 Source Files

 Kairo source files are UTF-8 only.
 No BOM.
 No other encoding is accepted.
-The lexer validates UTF-8 byte sequences using SIMD acceleration and rejects invalid sequences as hard errors with a diagnostic pointing at the exact byte offset and offending bytes.
-A BOM at the start of a .kro file is an error.
+The lexer validates UTF-8 byte sequences and rejects invalid sequences as hard errors with a diagnostic pointing at the exact byte offset and offending bytes.
+A BOM at the start of a .k file is an error.

 String Internal Representation